Investing in the Construction & Construction Materials Sector

 - High capacity of housing market to absorb huge investment and create jobs.

-In 2014-15, 729 buildings were constructed valued USD 169.6 million and another 523 buildings were under construction in the same year.
 The construction sector contributed 7-10% to GDP in recent years.
 According to the Ministry of Commerce and Industries (MoCI), 25-40%is valued from the local margin, local labor and traders and 60-75% is valued from construction materials, supervision, and international overheads.

 In the past decade, 73% of the construction took place through contractors.
 The number of Afghan construction companies has increased significantly but due to complicated and strict procurement requirements from international organizations, the Afghan construction companies are usually sub-contractors.
 Investors with a strong background in the construction sector can benefit from many future construction projects.